 Nicola Adams targets more gold glory at next year's Commonwealth Games

-Olympic gold medallist Nicola Adams is happy to be a standard bearer for women's boxing and hopes to complete a double at next year's Commonwealth Games.
+Olympic gold medallist Nicola Adams hopes to complete a historic double at next year's Commonwealth Games.

 Adams became the first female boxer to be crowned as Olympic champion in August when she defeated China's Cancan Ren in the flyweight final in London.